roip/chrome-extensions/focus-reader/README.md

 # Focus Reader Bracket

-A Chrome extension that helps users with dyslexia and ADHD focus on reading by creating an adjustable reading bracket with automatic content detection and side shading.
+A Chrome extension that helps users with dyslexia and ADHD focus on reading by creating an adjustable reading bracket with shading above and below the reading area.

 ## Features

 - **Adjustable Reading Bracket**: Create a clear horizontal reading zone on any webpage
-- **Automatic Content Detection**: Automatically detects paragraph margins and adjusts side shading
-- **Side Shading**: Block distracting content on the sides (auto-sized to content width)
+- **Top/Bottom Shading**: Block distracting content above and below your reading area
-- **Green Bracket Lines**: Optional visual markers at content boundaries
+- **Green Bracket Lines**: Optional visual markers at the left and right edges of content
 - **Draggable Controls**: Move and resize the bracket by dragging handles
 - **Keyboard Shortcuts**: Quick adjustments without breaking reading flow
-- **Settings Panel**: Toggle features and customize colors
+- **Theme Customization**: Choose your preferred bracket line and button color
+- **Close Button**: Quickly dismiss the overlay with the X button

 ## Installation